THE BEST CARBON ROAD BIKE WHEELS

-- Multichannel distribution – selling both direct and through retailers – is increasingly being used by the larger, established wheelset brands to serve customers where they want to be met while attempting to support their retail channel.
+- Multichannel distribution – selling both direct and through distributors and retailers – is increasingly being used by the larger, established wheelset brands to serve customers where they want to be met while attempting to support their retail channel.

 In The Know Cycling is ad-free, subscription-free, and reader-supported.
 If you want to help keep it rolling without any added cost to you, buy your gear and kit after clicking the store links on the site.
 When you do, we may earn an affiliate commission that will help me cover the expenses to create and publish our independent, comprehensive, and comparative reviews.
 Thank you, Steve.
 Learn more.

-Below are summaries of our reviews of the best all-around, aero, and climbing carbon road disc wheels at different price levels along with links to detailed reviews of those wheelsets and others we’ve rated them against.
+Below are summaries of our reviews of the best all-around, aero, and climbing carbon road disc wheels at different price levels, along with links to detailed reviews of those wheelsets and others we’ve rated them against.

 Best All-Around Road Bike Wheels

-The latest generation of all-around carbon road disc wheels are faster, more comfortable, and do more things well on a wider range of terrain than the best rim brake wheels and many of the earlier disc brake ones ever did.
+The latest generation of all-around carbon road disc wheels are faster, more comfortable, and do more things well on a broader range of terrain than the best rim brake wheels and many of the earlier disc brake ones ever did.

 ZIPP 454 NSW – BEST ALL-AROUND PREMIUM WHEELSET

 If you don’t want to pick between wheels that would be fast on flats vs. on rolling hills vs. on climbs or in a training ride, group ride, road race, or crit, I recommend the latest Zipp 454 NSW Tubeless Disc-brake wheelset.
-It will be fast in all those situations and the fastest around in many of them.
+It will be fast in all those situations and the fastest in many of them.